JanX2/LSMSmartCategorizer/README.md

 ## 1. What is this project?

-LSMSmartCategorizer uses Latent Semantic Mapping (LSM) framework to categorize news feeds.
-It intends to provide an example of basic usage of LSM framework.
+LSMSmartCategorizer uses the Latent Semantic Mapping (LSM) framework to categorize news feeds.
+It intends to provide an example of basic usage of the LSM framework.

 Sadly, the PubSub framework that is used herein has been deprecated as of 10.9.
 You are very much welcome to write a better sample app using another way to